iddixx/diktor_ua/README.md

 ![Diktor](./diktorua.jpg)

 # Installation on windows
-Just run setup.exe from diktorru directory.
-It will install layout to the Russian layouts with name "diktorru" (i didn't setup it for ukrainian for now)
+Just run setup.exe from diktoruafixed directory.
+It will install layout to the Ukrainian layouts

 # Installation on Ubuntu/Debian